jihunhwang/jihunhwang.github.io/_posts/2024-04-14-b01lersCTF_2024_author_writeup.md

 ...
 {% endhighlight %}

-<p>In summary, this challenge has taught me many lessons, and gave me a big reminder that security vulnerabilities often arise from lack of attention to details.</p>
+<p>In summary, this challenge has taught me many lessons and given me a big reminder that security vulnerabilities often arise from a lack of attention to detail.</p>
 </font>